eoscostarica/eos-local/README.md

 **Commands**

 - `yarn eos-dev` starts the eos
-- `yarn eos-dev:down` starts the eos
+- `yarn eos-dev:down` stops and removes the containers

+**Known Issues**

+- During first run, "eos-dapp-dev-env_nodeosd_1 exited with code 254" can be avoided by commenting the parameters --replay-blockchain --hard-replay-blockchain, on the nodeosd service in the docker-compose.yml file.

 ## TODO